 - boost self esteem and extend opportunity

-For the academic year 2017/18 the school’s allocation was: £109,080.
+For the academic year 2018/19 the school’s allocation was: £100,280.
 An overview of how the money was spent can be found in the Pupil Premium Strategy document below.
-The document also contains information on how we spent our allocation in the academic year 2016/17 as well as the effect of the expenditure on eligible and other pupils.
+The document also contains information on the effect of the expenditure in 2017/18 on eligible and other pupils.